biddck01/CheeseWiz/README.md

 For developer use:

+To run:
+(If on windows, navigate to "CS TestCode/CS TestCode") Check if NodeJS is installed using "node -v" in the terminal.
+If NodeJS is not installed, install it.
-Ensure python is installed using "python --version" in terminal.
-If it is not installed, install it from the Microsoft Store, then restart VSCode.
+Check if npm is installed using "npm -v" in the terminal.
+If npm is not installed, install it.
+If node -v gives an error, type the following code into the terminal: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass.
+This allows scripts to run only for the current session.
+Enter "npm install express csv-parser natural" into the terminal to install the proper libraries.
-Run in the terminal: "pip install pandas scikit-learn".
+Run the script using "node UserLogin.js" in the terminal.
-Install the python extension for VSCode.
-(optional) install Rainbow CSV extension for VSCode to color-code dataset.
+Then, open URL given in terminal.